divider

 Scalable security

-• Animated single digit challenge patterns use a simple ubiquitous animated gif image.
+• Challenge patterns use a simple ubiquitous browser image.

-• The user enters a certain number of consecutive single digits from within a larger frameset to authenticate, making this method highly resistant to any long term trojan analysis.
+• The user enters a preconfigured number of consecutive single digits from within a larger frameset to authenticate, making this method highly secure and usable depending on the authentication circumstance.

-• Animated challenge patterns also allow transaction data to be included while using a small key pattern.
+• Animated challenge patterns allow transaction data to be included while using a small key pattern.

 Challenge: